Death of Elisa Lam: Discovery of body

-Other issues
+Theories and speculation

-The investigation had determined how Lam died, but did not initially offer an explanation as to how she got into the tank in the first place.
+The investigation determined how Lam died, but did not initially offer an explanation as to how she got into the tank in the first place.
 Doors and stairs that access the hotel's roof are locked, with only staff having the passcodes and keys, and any attempt to force them would supposedly have triggered an alarm.
 The hotel's fire escape could have allowed her to bypass those security measures; her scent trail was lost near a window that connected to it.
 A video posted to the Internet after Lam's death showed that the hotel's roof was easily accessible via the fire escape and that two of the lids of the water tanks were open.

 Apart from the question of how she got on the roof, others asked if she could have gotten into the tank by herself.
 All four tanks were 4 by 8 ft cylinders propped up on concrete blocks; there was no fixed access to them and hotel workers had to use a ladder to look at the water.
 They were protected by heavy lids that would be difficult to replace from within.
 The hotel employee who found the body said that the lid was open at the time, removing the issue of how she could have closed the lid from inside.
 Police dogs that searched through the hotel for Lam, even on the roof, shortly after her disappearance was noted, did not find any trace of her.